HuangchaoShi/SingleBeamSimulation/Readme.txt

-This is a new single background simulation package based on beast simulation from KEK.
+This is a new single background simulation package deveploed basing on beast simulation from KEK.
 The generator and accelerator tracking will be performed by SAD.

 runCompare: compare BEPC,STCF
 v1: STCF apert + BEPC lattice, parameter